Ravenna Junior/Senior High School: History

-In 2006 voters approved a bond issue to fund construction of a new high school with assistance from the state of Ohio.
+Voters approved a bond issue in 2006 to fund construction of a new high school with assistance from the state of Ohio.
 The building was built adjacent to the district's existing athletic facilities on North Chestnut Street and was completed and dedicated in August 2010.
 The district carried two names from the old building to the new one as the school's main gym is named the "James L. Coll Gymnasium" while the field house gym is named the "James A. Whittaker Field House".

 The previous school building at the corner of East Main and Clinton Streets was put up for sale in 2010.
 It was unsuccessfully auctioned off along with remaining contents inside in April 2011.
 Because the state funded a majority of the new high school project, the building it replaced had to be sold or demolished and could be used for a public school.
 On November 22, 2011, it was publicly announced following a board vote that the old high school would be demolished.
 Historic and nostalgic items from the school were removed with some being moved to the new high school.
 Asbestos removal and other interior preparation work took place during the middle part of 2012.
 Demolition of the old Ravenna High School began on October 16, 2012 and was completed in March 2013.
 A new center for higher education, named the Ravenna Learning Center, was planned for the site with a satellite campus of Stark State College as the anchor, but plans fell through in May 2015.
-The site remains vacant as of 2016.
+It was sold to the city of Ravenna in 2022 for a planned city services complex, though as of December 2025, the site remains vacant.

+As part of a reorganization plan in the Ravenna School District, seventh and eighth graders were moved to the high school beginning in August 2026, with third and fourth graders moved to the middle school.
+As a result, the Ravenna School Board renamed the high school to Ravenna Junior/Senior High School, while Brown Middle School was renamed Brown Intermediate School.